daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-22-Pocillopora-acuta-Symbiont-Integration-Moorea-December-2021.md

 - Ambient = 27.3-28.8°C daily (not programmed, natural profile)
 - High = 29.3-30.8°C daily

+### *Parental exposure*

+Added parental colonies to high temperature bins to allow for larval developmental pre exposure to elevated temperature.
+Added in the evening (~1800).

 ## 5 December 2021

 ### *Respirometry*